-Classic Christianity – Thanksgiving Part 4 (11-28-19)
+Classic Christianity – Thanksgiving Part 4 (11-25-21)

 Turn to Romans and read along as Bob explains its meaning.
 The book of Romans is a book of contrast between law and grace.
 The purpose of the law is for man to recognize his sinfulness, his condition of spiritual death, that he might seek a Savior in Jesus Christ.
 There is so much that the apostle Paul explains concerning the law; its purpose, it’s inability to make one righteous before God, it’s ministry of death to make man realize his sinful state.
 The law is like a mirror.
 A mirror can show dirt on the face but it has no power to remove the dirt.
 So too is the law to show man he is a sinner but there is no power in the law to make anyone righteous before God.

-Classic Christianity – Thanksgiving Part 3 (11-27-19)
+Classic Christianity – Thanksgiving Part 3 (11-24-21)

 It is so easy to forget.
 Paul reminds us again and again to be joyful always.
 How can we be joyful?
 First of all, do you have the Spirit of the living God living in you?
 Yes, you say.
 Then you are given the privilege of participating in the divine nature, the nature to be joyful.
 Why?
 What trust did you have for Christ to do for you?
 What was the biggest thing God did for you?
 He died for your sins, and indeed the sins of the entire world.
 Before you were even born, he demonstrated his love for mankind.
 He also had you in mind, in that while you were yet his enemy, a sinner, he died for you.
 He died so that the punishment of death required for sin was paid in full.
 He would bear the full consequence of that sin, and the sins of the entire world, upon himself, a price too great for you to pay.
 He did this so that when you came to see your condition of death you would look to him for new life.
-He was raised to new life so that … Listen to Broadcast & Read More
+He was raised … Listen to Broadcast & Read More